FREQUENTLY ASKED QUESTIONS AND ANSWERS

 You will be required to sign a release of liability prior to trip departure.
 All youth under the age of 18 must have a parent or guardian co-sign on their release.
 Liability releases can be downloaded from our website ahead of time from our Liability Release page.

-If you depart on a morning trip from our Buena Vista, CO office we included complimentary continental breakfast.
 A delicious deli-style sandwich lunch is provided on full day trips in Colorado and a hot fajita lunch is served on all full day trips in Arizona.
 Multi-day trips include fresh, hearty meals from lunch on the first day through lunch on the last day.

 Alcohol and rivers do not mix.
 We do not provide alcohol and alcohol is not permitted while on the river.
 For multi-day trips, you may bring alcohol for consumption in camp, but it must be in plastic or metal containers, no glass.
 If you bring beer, it must be purchased in aluminum cans.
 DO NOT DRINK BEFORE RIVER TRIPS – guests who have been drinking will not go on the river and will not receive a refund.